Stanford Woods Institute for the Environment

 Masters Student in Statistics, admitted Autumn 2022

-I am always willing to discuss potential work opportunities or my path with prospective undergraduate or graduate students or data science enthusiasts.
-Feel free to contact me via email, LinkedIn, or my personal website.
+My experiences have prepared me to work in virtually any domain.
+I am always willing to discuss potential work opportunities or my path with prospective undergraduate or graduate students or data science enthusiasts via LinkedIn or email.

 Associate Professor of Medicine (Infectious Diseases) and, by courtesy, of Epidemiology and Population Health